abuicke/tarot/qabalah/Qabalah.md

 ## The Sephiroth (of the macrocosm)

 Kether - Brahma
-Chokmah - The Causal Plane, The Great Father, Shiva, Lingam
+Chokmah - The Causal Plane, The Great Father, Shiva, Lingam, The Face of the Divine
-Binah - The Causal Plane, The Great Mother, Shakti, Kali, Yoni, Sacred Geometry
+Binah - The Causal Plane, The Great Mother, Shakti, Kali, Yoni, Sacred Geometry, The Womb of Creation
 Chesed - Natural Law (Dhamma/Dharma) Karma (as cause), Vishnu, Cosmic Order (upholding the good)
 Geburah - Karma (as effect), Durga, Cosmic Order (destroying the evil, i.e. the entropy arising from Chesed)
 Tiphareth - The Mental Plane, Christ, Rama (as Maryada Purushottama), Demiourgos<sup>4</sup>